ac1ra/NUC7i3BNH-Hackintosh/README.md

 **The plist files in this guide require Clover v4658 or newer.
 For full functionality and best choice, use the latest RehabMan build.**

-Clover installer from RehabMan: https://github.com/RehabMan/Clover
+Clover installer from RehabMan [recommend]: https://github.com/RehabMan/Clover

-Download the Clover installer on sourceforge, if you want to update to new version: http://sourceforge.net/projects/cloverefiboot/
+Download Clover installer on sourceforge, if you want to update to new version: http://sourceforge.net/projects/cloverefiboot/

 First task is to install to the USB "Clover EFI" parition.
 For Clover UEFI, run the Clover Installer package:
 - check "Install for UEFI booting only", "Install Clover in the ESP" will automatically select.